Tripsy/rcms/packages/tripsy/stub-chain/README.md

 # Managing

 - The file name and also the class name are determined by the stub file name (ex: my-model-action.stub => MyModelAction.php)
+- The stubs which contain parent related placeholders should be named as model-controller.nested.stub
 - The command works with the premise that if you want to create a file ProjectPermission you will set model argument as `Permission` and the parentModel argument as `Project` and the stub file is `model.stub`